AlexDee95/REST_OF_BASH/project/lab_notebook_alex.md

 ## first poster draft

 ### - structuring our results
-### - what exactly is our theoretical background and where can our results placed in there (?)
+### - what exactly is our theoretical background and where could our results be placed in there (?)
 ### - what should we put on our poster (?)

 # week 13 (2.8. - 9.8.)